kode0x/Motion-Snippets/README.md

 # Motion-snippets

-Motion-Snippets Is A Collection of Reusable And Customizable Motion Animations Created Using [framer Motion](Https://www.framer.com/motion/).
+Motion-Snippets Is A Collection of Reusable And Customizable Motion Animations Created Using [Motion](https://motion.dev/).
 This Project Provides Various Animation Effects For React Applications That You Can Easily Integrate And Customize In Your Own Projects.

 ## Installation